finnhvman/matter/README.md

 ---

-Use standard HTML5 attributes like `autofocus`, `disabled`, `required`, etc. where applicable to further configure components.
+Use standard HTML attributes like `autofocus`, `disabled`, `required`, etc. where applicable to further configure components.

 Click the link of a component in the next section to find more examples of its usage in the `.spec.html` file!